1 Part Course |

 • Corporate Strategy and Development Professionals

-This course explores how sustainability considerations influence investment banking transactions, focusing on valuation, financing and exit outcomes within today’s market environment.
-Rather than approaching sustainability from a purely policy or reporting perspective, the programme examines how these issues increasingly affect real-world deal dynamics, investor behaviour and long-term investment returns.
+Redcliffe's course explores how sustainability considerations influence investment banking transactions.
+We focus on valuation, financing and exit outcomes within today’s market environment.

-Through practical frameworks, discussion and transaction-based case examples, participants will explore how sustainability factors may influence pricing, financing availability, risk assessment and exit optionality across different transaction contexts.
+Rather than approaching sustainability from a policy or reporting perspective, the programme examines how these issues affect real-world deal dynamics, investor behaviour and long-term investment returns.
+Through practical frameworks, discussion, and transaction-based case examples, participants will explore how sustainability factors may influence pricing, availability of financing, risk assessment, and exit optionality across different transaction contexts.

 Number of places: